arjunr2/WALI/README.md

 # Webassembly Linux Interface (WALI)

-This repo serves to document design decisions, requirements, and specifications for the WALI.
+This repo serves to prototype an implementation of the WebAssembly Linux Interface.

 ## Overview
 WALI is a complete(ish?) abstraction over Linux for WebAssembly that aims to push lightweight virtualization